-Credit risk/loan default risk
+Credit risk

-NBS relies on its borrowers to repay their loans, and to make interest payments on the due date.
+NBS relies on its borrowers to repay their loans, and to make principal and interest payments on the due date.
 If NBS experiences loan defaults from a significant number of borrowers, this will have a negative impact on financial performance and profitability.
 If this was sufficiently substantial to cause liquidation of NBS, then the amount returned on deposits may be less than the amount invested.
+NBS' geographic concentration is also a risk, because NBS' business is concentrated in smaller regions which could be affected by region specific natural disasters or by a dip in the relevant local economy.

-NBS seeks to mitigate this risk by NBS' credit approval policies and processes and by the rules contained in NBS' Trust Deed.
+NBS seeks to mitigate this risk by NBS' credit approval policies and processes contained in NBS credit risk programme and by the rules contained in NBS' Trust Deed.

-· Liquidity risk
+Liquidity risk

-Liquidity risk refers to NBS' ability to meet its liabilities/debts when they fall due.
+Liquidity risk refers to NBS' ability to meet its financial obligations when these are due.
 NBS' ability to meet its payment obligations to depositors is connected to the loans it makes to borrowers and to NBS' reliance on deposits.
 If reinvestment rates or borrowers' repayments were to reduce materially, there is a risk NBS may not have enough cash on hand at any time to repay depositors in a timely manner.

-NBS seeks to mitigate this risk by NBS' liquidity policies and by covenants contained in NBS' Trust Deed, which require NBS to maintain certain minimum levels of liquid assets, and to maintain sufficient cash inflows and equity.
+NBS has a Liquidity and Market Risk Policy to manage this risk and must also comply with covenants contained in NBS' Trust Deed, which require NBS to maintain certain minimum levels of liquid assets, and to maintain sufficient cash inflows and equity.

-· Regulatory compliance risk
+Regulatory compliance risk

 As a non-bank deposit taker, NBS is subject to prudential oversight and must comply with rules relating to capital adequacy, liquidity, related party exposure and governance.
 As a lender to consumers, NBS must comply with the Credit Contracts and Consumer Finance Act 2003 including in relation to responsible lending and disclosure obligations.
-NBS is undertaking a review of its compliance with disclosure requirements under that Act, believes there may have been non-compliance with disclosure requirements, has advised its regulators and statutory supervisor and intends to make appropriate remediation.
+NBS is undertaking a review of its compliance with disclosure requirements under that Act and believes there may have been non-compliance with disclosure requirements.
+An investigation has been opened by the Commerce Commission.
+NBS has advised its regulators and statutory supervisor and is making appropriate remediation.
+Since the investigation was opened, NBS has reported two further matters of potential non-compliance to the Commerce Commission.
 The financial regulatory environment that NBS operates in is becoming increasingly complex and any material failure by NBS to comply with these obligations could adversely impact NBS' business.